Skip to content

 B, C

-1. Read only the direct neighbors first
+1. Read the direct neighbors

 Node A touches B and C directly, so those two nodes are the first adjacent candidates.

-2. Turn that neighborhood into a frontier
+2. Turn those neighbors into the first frontier

 After the first expansion, the claimed next-step frontier is [B, C] rather than the whole graph.